RavensbourneWebMedia/Digital_Advertising/projects/union-hack/README.md

 	Produce minimum **4 variations** of your flag mash-up.

+##**FOR SUMMATIVE PRESENTATION: THURSDAY 16TH MARCH IN LECTURE HOURS**

+Students/teams will give their final pitch in a presentation form.

+Those not presenting will note feedback for their peers.

 ##**FOR SUMMATIVE HAND IN: SUNDAY 19TH MARCH 2017 BEFORE 23:50PM**

 Students will use the moodle links to submit: